Living Learning Communities

 Where You Live and Learn — From Exams To Xbox!

-At the University of New Haven, we know that not everything you learn will come from your classrooms or even your books.
-Far from it, in fact.
-In keeping with the University’s focus on Experiential Education, we created many different Living-Learning Communities, or LLCs for short.
+In keeping with the University’s focus on experiential education, we created many different Living-Learning Communities, or LLCs for short.
 Not only will your LLC immerse you in true collaborative learning with a group of your fellow first-year students, but it will also take you beyond the classroom into the world.
-In addition to further enhancing your academic programs, LLCs participate in field trips, guest lectures, service-learning projects, barbecues, and much more.
+LLCs also participate in field trips, guest lectures, service-learning projects, barbecues, and much more.

 Your LLC hallmates become your classmates as well, giving you a tight-knit group to study and discuss issues with, get advice from, and even challenge to all-night Xbox tournaments.
 Or PlayStation, if you prefer!